~ ~ ~ ~

-In addition to being nickel-free and allergy safe, one of niobium's amazing qualities is that it can be anodized to become a completely different color, or even a "rainbow" spectrum.
+In addition to being nickel-free and allergy safe, one of niobium's amazing qualities is that I can anodize it, to become a completely different color, or even a gradient spectrum.

 This chart shows niobium wire samples, which I have anodized at different points along the color spectrum, which I have identified with a name and number.
 You may notice that this spectrum is not in "rainbow order" but has some wacky logic of its own:

 Some of the jewelry I make already has color options listed on a drop-down menu.
 If you do not see the color that you want listed on a niobium item, just let me know.
 I can create any color on the chart, and I can often get colors that are "between" the colors you see.
 If you want a gold that is slightly more pinkish, for example, I can tweak the voltage and get closer to the color you want.
 It may also be helpful to know that I can go "up" on the colors shown, but not "down."
 Once something is colored bronze, for example, I can still change it to gold or hot pink, but I can't change it from hot pink, back to bronze.
 I have numbered the colors in the order that they naturally occur in the anodizing process.

 I cannot anodize anything made of Argentium Silver, or jewelry that has pewter, brass, or bronze parts in it.

 I have tried to make color selection very simple.
 Many of the pieces that can be anodized already have a drop-down menu of color options for you to choose from.
 If you don't see the choice you want, you can leave me a message, either by using my contact page, or by using the comments box at checkout.

 No additives have been used on your niobium jewelry.
 Unlike most other colored metals, there are no dyes or coatings, and it is not plated or enameled.
 Your niobium is still pure nickel-free niobium all the way through.